 The overall strategic planning effort can be viewed online, and its progress and notes are worth your while.
 Take a moment to review the elements.
-Please take this process seriously, just as you have the Cancer Center strategic plan and the SOM strategic plan.
+Please take this process seriously, just as you have the and the SOM strategic plan.

 Key words that stand out in this process are tactical, transformative, strategic, and overarching, with ideas that are designed to promote internationalism, team and cross-school efforts, moving the institution forward nationally.

 As a slight digression, last week I was encouraged to see the following: